clojurebridge-minneapolis/installfest/docs/track1/Page_2_Big_Picture.md

 * The core language is small and easy to learn.
 * The design makes it easy to write correct programs.
-* Clojure makes it easier to write concurrent programs &mdash; programs that do more than one thing at a time.
+* Clojure makes it easier to write concurrent programs -- programs that do more than one thing at a time.
 * Clojure programs are fast.
 * Clojure programs can build on Java libraries.

 Most programmers have to use multiple languages to get their jobs done.
 Web applications often use HTML, CSS, and JavaScript.
 We'll touch on each of those as we build our web app.

 ### The Web: a basic overview